GRAPHISOFT/archicad-addon-cmake/README.md

 python Tools/BuildAddOn.py --configFile config.json --acVersion 26 27
 ```

+## Config file

-The script reads the config.json file for additional build parameters:
+The build script reads the config.json file for additional build parameters:

 - addOnName: name of the Add-On.
 - defaultLanguage: a single language for which the Add-On is built when localization is not enabled.